Tushar-3969/react-todo-webApp/README.md

 # react-todo-webApp

 This is my first React project built using Vite.
-It's a simple TODO web application where users can add and manage their tasks.
+It's a simple TO-DO web application where users can add and manage their tasks.

 ## Features

 - Add and delete tasks
+- Mark tasks as done
 - Clean UI using React
 - Fast performance using Vite